I have recently been reviewing several Leadership and Management modules produced by the Royal College of Psychiatrists in the United Kingdom.

 I was reminded during the course of this module that it was Dwight Eisenhower that developed this famous decision matrix which you may have seen once or twice in your life:

 The “Eisenhower Box” apparently enabled Dwight to sustain high levels of productivity over significant periods of time.

 I often think that knowing how and what to prioritize is a key challenge in any transition in a medical career.
 One can see this challenge for example when Advanced Trainees take on the Consultant role.
-Suddenly the doctor is responsible for a significant number of more patients and normally now has trainees and other health professionals reporting to him or her in relation to these patients.
+Suddenly the doctor is responsible for a significant number of more patients and normally now has trainees and other health professionals reporting to him or her about these patients.

 The tendency is to retreat to the medical expert role and continue to review all patients as if the doctor was still the trainee rather than to work through the other members of the team and more judiciously intervene.
 In Organizational Psychology this phenomenon is referred to as the Peter Principle* and Ken Blanchard (he of the “One Minute Manager” fame) wrote a book about this problem called the “One Minute Manager Meets the Monkey” which I highly recommend to readers that have made it thus far in this post.

 *The Peter principle is a concept in management theory formulated by Laurence J. Peter and published in 1969.
 The theory is that the selection of a candidate for a position is based on the candidate’s performance in their current role, rather than on abilities relevant to the intended role.
 Thus, employees only stop being promoted once they can no longer perform effectively, and ‘managers rise to the level of their incompetence.’

 Peter Drucker followed on from Dwight shortly after and in “The Effective Executive” spoke about effective prioritization as requiring rules about delegating, developing action plans, running efficient meetings and choosing what you can best contribute to “What is it that only I can do?”